What’s the difference between biodegradable and compostable?

 - Whether the conditions are optimal for degradation

 The rate of biodegradation can hugely vary (we’re talking anywhere between 6 months and thousands of years).
 So using this word to describe something can be vague and an attempt to mislead and greenwash consumers.
-The key takeaway here is that biodegradable doesn’t really mean anything without knowing the context for it biodegrading, e.g. the conditions which trigger the material to break down into its natural components.
+The key takeaway here is that biodegradable doesn’t really mean anything without knowing the context for it decomposing, i.e. the conditions which trigger the material or product to break down into its natural components.

 What does compostable mean?

-Compostable materials are organic matter that biodegrade in composting conditions to produce natural, non-toxic components such as water, carbon dioxide, and biomass that won’t harm the environment or leave toxic residues.
+Compostable materials are organic matter that will biodegrade in composting conditions.
+They will produce natural, non-toxic components such as water, carbon dioxide, and biomass that won’t harm the environment or leave toxic residues as they breakdown.

 So, what’s the difference between biodegradable and compostable?